 ‘I commissioned a pendant from Mandana to thank my sister for being matron of honour at my wedding.
 Mandana listened to my requirements, which were a special piece of jewellery with purple stone and heart shape incorporated into the design, and responded with imagination and flair to create a beautiful gift.
 Mandana kept in touch with me at each stage, sending me photos of sketches and work in progress that were art in themselves, which made me feel excited about the jewellery and special to be involved in her creative process.
 It was a true pleasure commissioning work from her.
 Thank you so much Mandana.
 I will not hesitate in using you again in the future.
 In fact, I look forward to opportunities to do so!’

-And thank you Thea for commissioning me to make such a truly special piece that holds so much meaning…
+And thank you Thea for commissioning me to make such a truly special piece of bespoke jewellery that holds so much meaning.

-If you have a special occasion coming up, whether it is a wedding, birthday, anniversary, christening, or you simply want to treat yourself, don’t hesitate to get in touch to find out what we can design and hand-make for you too.
+Would like to have a piece of bespoke jewellery made for a special occasion coming up?
+Whether it is a wedding, birthday, anniversary, christening (or even if you simply want to treat yourself) don’t hesitate to get in touch.
+I would be more than happy to show what I can design and hand-make for you too.